Understanding Autism: Frequently Asked Questions

 36. Are there medication treatments for autism?

 While there is no medication to cure autism, medications can help manage specific symptoms such as anxiety, depression, and hyperactivity.
-It's important to work with a healthcare provider to find the best treatment plan.
+Consult a healthcare provider for a treatment plan.
 The National Institute of Mental Health offers guidance on medication treatments.

 37. How does autism affect adults differently than children?